amiinehachemi/Clara-Conversational-Scheduler-Mailer/SECURITY.md

 The following files contain sensitive information and should **NEVER** be committed to version control:

-- `token.json` - Contains Google OAuth tokens
+- `token.json` - Contains Google OAuth tokens (legacy file, can be removed)
-- `credentials.json` - Contains Google API credentials
 - `.env` - Contains environment variables with API keys
 - `.env.local` - Local environment variables
 - Any file with API keys, passwords, or tokens